IDMNYU/DM1143-Ideation-and-Prototyping-FA17-Duff/personal_inventory.md

 # Personal Inventory

-Create a personal inventory of at least 3 objects that you posess that reveal something about you along with audio narration or written commentary, using your smart phone or video camera and post it to your process website by embedding a youtube or vimeo video.
+Create a personal inventory of at least three objects that you possess which reveal something about you.
+Use your smart phone or a video camera to record footage of the objects along with audio narration or written commentary.
+Upload the video to YouTube, Vimeo, or NYU Stream, then embed the video in your process website.

+Once you've created your personal inventory video, watch the videos of at least three of your classmates.
+On your process website, post a short response to each.
+Compare and contrast them with your own, and be sure to include links to your classmates' videos.